FuxiaoLiu/VisualNews-Repository/README.md

    | Number of PERCENT_                  |        81/0.00 |         17/0.00 |         64/0.00 |        184/0.00 |
    | Number of LANGUAGE_                 |       920/0.00 |        323/0.00 |         57/0.00 |        127/0.00 |

- - CIDEr scores of the same captioning model on different train (row) and test (columns) splits.
+ - CIDEr scores of the same basic captioning model on different train (row) and test (columns) splits.
 News images and captions from different agencies have different characters, leading to a performance decrease when training set and test set are not from the same agency.

    |                                     |       Guardian |             BBC |        USA TODAY|   WashingtonPost|
    | ----------------------------------- | :-------------:| :--------------:| :--------------:| :--------------:|